rvnlord/RazorPagesDemo/README.md

 ## Example Razor Pages Employees Management System

-The purpose of this project is to present my knowledge of Razor Pages to anybody who seeks to verify my knowledge
+The purpose of this project is to present my knowledge of Razor Pages to anybody who seeks to verify my knowledge.
+This is one of the solutions I created during the process of learning the technology and will be replaced with a meaningful project as soon as I have something else to share that can be made available for general public.

 ### Features: